gideonmehna/ms-lms-video-monitor/readme.md

 MasterStudy LMS Video Monitor.
 This works best with JetPack video player.

+DOES NOT WORK YET.
+REASON why it does not work?
+Cannot seem to get the video length.
+Possible solution: Use Scraping.
+To get the video length, if it is possible to scrape an iframe.

 Problem: With MasterStudy LMS, students can just skip over video lessons without actually going through the material.

 Solution: This WordPress Plugin ensures that students go through all the video lessons by preventing students from forward skipping and also from clicking the next button.